PlayFab/Cocos2d-xSDK/README.md

 ========
 1. Overview:
 ----
-PlayFab SDKs for c++ based Cocos2d-x game development, Cocos version 3.10
+PlayFab SDKs for c++ based Cocos2d-x game development.

 The cocos sdk has not yet been fully tested across all Cocos platforms.
 However, this list is improving over time.
 * These platforms are tested and should function very well: